Script Management

 Updating a Script

-To make an update to an existing script, such changing something about one of the ingestions, create a new draft.
+To make an update to an existing script, such changing something about one of the ingestions, you must create a new draft (otherwise you will be in “Read Only” mode).

 When the script is saved, this results in a validation error where that column is later referenced in the recipe where it trying later on in the script to transform something that doesn’t exist.
 This error can be rectified by deleting the offending line of code.